improve-ai/tracker-trainer/README.md

 ## Track Endpoint

-AWS API Gateway and AWS Lambda are used to provide the *track* HTTPS endpoint.
+The *track* HTTPS endpoint is an AWS Lambda service that scalably tracks decisions and rewards.
 The *track* endpoint URL is used by the client SDKs to track decisions and rewards.
 Events received by the track endpoint Lambda are sent to AWS Firehose for persistence and further processing.
 The maximum payload size for *track* is 1MB.

 ## AWS Kinesis Firehose

 Decision and reward data is sent from the track endpoint to AWS Kinesis Firehose.
 After 15 minutes or 32MB of data, the firehose data is flushed and written to the *firehose* S3 bucket.

-## Reward Assignment
+## Firehose Ingest

-When a new firehose file is written to the firehose S3 bucket, an AWS Batch job is created to ingest the new data from firehose and update the training data in the *train* S3 bucket.
+When a new firehose file is written to the firehose S3 bucket, an AWS Lambda job ingests the new data from firehose and adds it to the training data for each model in the *train* S3 bucket.

+## Grooming Training Data

+Prior to each training, the .parquet files containing the training data are optimized and all available rewards are joined with their decisions, ensuring the most up-to-date data is used for each training cycle.

 ## Decision Model Training

 Using the training schedule specified in **config/config.yml** training jobs are created in AWS SageMaker.
 SageMaker will run either the FREE or PRO version of the Improve AI Trainer in a network isolated cluster.
 The resulting model will be written to the *models* S3 bucket.

 ## Decision Model Serving